Vain Stakes

 The Vain Stakes is a Group 3 Thoroughbred horse race for three year old colts and geldings held under set weights with penalties conditions, over a distance of 1100 metres, held at Caulfield Racecourse, Melbourne, Australia annually in August.
-Total prizemoney for the race is A$200,000.

 History

 Name

 The race was first held in 1992 and is named in honour of the former champion racehorse and sire Vain.